Kassym-Jomart Tokayev: Foreign minister and state secretary (1994–1999, 2002–2007)

-As a minister of foreign affairs, Tokayev played an active role in the field of nuclear non-proliferation.
+As a minister of foreign affairs, Tokayev played an active role in nuclear non-proliferation.
 In 1995 and 2005, he participated in the Review Conferences for the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in New York City.
 In 1996, he signed the Comprehensive Nuclear-Test-Ban Treaty (CTBT) in New York, and in 2005 the Treaty on a Nuclear-Weapons-Free Zone in Central Asia (CANWFZ) in Semipalatinsk.

 He was elected Chairman of the Council of Foreign Ministers of the Commonwealth of Independent States and of the Shanghai Cooperation Organisation.
 Tokayev took part in ten sessions of the United Nations General Assembly.
 He held a diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

 On 28 March 2003, Tokayev expressed support for the US invasion of Iraq, citing concerns over Saddam Hussein's potential development of weapons of mass destruction.

 Throughout his tenure, Tokayev pursued a multi-vector foreign policy, balancing Kazakhstan's relations with Russia, China, and the West.
 His diplomatic efforts helped Kazakhstan avoid confrontations with other states, instead fostering cooperation and promoting stability both regionally and globally.